Sylviane Diouf

 Sylviane Anna Diouf is a historian and curator of the African diaspora.
-She is a visiting scholar at the Center for the Study of Slavery and Justice, Brown University and a member of the Scientific Committee of the International Coalition of Sites of Conscience.
-Her contribution as a social historian, she stressed, "may be the uncovering of essential stories and topics that were overlooked or negated, but which actually offer new insights into the experience of the African Diaspora.
+She is a visiting scholar at the Center for the Study of Slavery and Justice at Brown University and a member of the Scientific Committee of the International Coalition of Sites of Conscience.
+In an interview she said her contributions as a social historian "may be the uncovering of essential stories and topics that were overlooked or negated, but which actually offer new insights into the experience of the African Diaspora.
 A scholar said my work re-shapes and re-directs our understanding of this history; it shifts our attention, corrects the historical record, and reveals hidden and forgotten voices."

 Early life and education

-Diouf was born in France, the daughter of a Senegalese physicist and a French school principal.
-She is a descendant of Khaly Amar Fall (1555-1638) founder, in 1603, of Pir, the Senegalese institute of higher Islamic studies.
+Diouf was born in France to a Senegalese physicist and a French school principal.
+She is a descendant of Khaly Amar Fall (1555–1638), the founder (in 1603) of Pir, the Senegalese institute of higher Islamic studies.
 Historical figures such as Sulayman Bal and Abdel Kader Kane who blocked the slave trade on the Senegal River in the 18th century studied at Pir.
 Many Islamic reformists and later opponents of colonization were also students there and in 1870 the French burned down the school.
 But it was rebuilt and still exists.
 Diouf studied at Université Denis Diderot in Paris and has lived and traveled extensively in Europe, Africa, the Americas and Asia.
 She lives in New York.